til117/tictactoe3d/README.md

 # 3D Tic-Tac-Toe

-In this assignment we consider a special case of 3-dimensional generalization of Tic-Tac-Toe game.
+In this project we consider a special case of 3-dimensional generalization of Tic-Tac-Toe game.
 The rules are simple.
 There is a 3-dimensional hypercube H, consisting of 43 cells.
 Two players, X and Y, take turns marking blank cells in H. The first player to mark 4 cells along a row wins.
 Here by a row we mean any 4 cells, whose centres lie along a straight line in H. Winning rows lie along the 48 orthogonal rows (those which are parallel to one of the edges of the cube), the 24 diagonal rows, or the 4 main diagonals of the cube, making 76 winning rows in total.
 Player X always starts the game.

-Our goal is to find the best possible move for player X given a particular state of the game.
+The goal of the agent (player class) is to find the best possible move for player X given a particular state of the game.

 # Input

-You will be given a game state which consists of a board, whose turn it is, and what the last move was.
+A game state which consists of a board, whose turn it is, and what the last move was.

 #Output

-Your agent program should output the next game state in the same format.
-This is taken care of for you by the skeleton.
+The agent program outputs the next game state in the same format.
+This is taken care of by the skeleton.

 # To play in a single terminal